hylo-lang/specification/spec.md

 ### Access modifiers

 1. A name is *exposed* to a lexical scope if it can be referred to from that scope.
-When a name is exposed in a lexical scope, it is exposed in all scopes contained in that scope.
+When a name is exposed to a lexical scope, it is exposed to all scopes contained in that scope.
 An access modifier specifies how a declaration exposes the names it introduces.
 Access modifiers have the form:

     ```ebnf
     access-modifier ::=